alphamikle/nanc_docs/docs/nui/slivers.md

 # Slivers

-Along with most of the usual widgets, NUI also supports `Slivers` - special widgets responsible for implementing complex patterns related to scrolling on the screen.
+Along with most of the usual widgets, Nui also supports `Slivers` - special widgets responsible for implementing complex patterns related to scrolling on the screen.

-You have two ways to use Slivers in your interface implemented with NUI:
+You have two ways to use Slivers in your interface implemented with Nui:

 1. You can use any implemented slivers as root elements, immediately in the main tag list, if you use the `scrollable` type, of the `ScreenField`.
 2. You can use as descendants, such widgets (tags), directly inside the `<customScrollView></customScrollView>` tag.